ImpulseAdventure/GUIslice-Builder/README.md

 ### Windows GUIsliceBuilder Install

-Download the builder-win-x64.{release}.{build}.zip from github GUIslice-Builder Releases: https://github.com/ImpulseAdventure/GUIslice-Builder/releases
+Download the builder-win-x64-0.17.b12.zip from github GUIslice-Builder Releases: https://github.com/ImpulseAdventure/GUIslice-Builder/releases

-Then unzip and run the resulting executable builder-win-x64.{release}.{build}.exe
+Then unzip and run the resulting executable builder-win-0.17.b12.exe

-This will optionally create a desktop icon you can click on to run.
+This can create a desktop icon you can click on to run.
+Optionally, you can use GUIsliceBuilder\GUIslice.bat file to run.

 ### LINUX and MACOS install